AymanM7/Adveyes-ACM-Research/README.md

 # ADVEYES

-## Overview
+## High Level Overview
-ADVEYES is a research project exploring a more accessible way to capture **objective attention signals** using common hardware (laptop webcam + mic) for people with instable medical insurance or thoose with limited financial resources.
-Traditional ADHD evaluation often relies heavily on self-report and long clinical assesments; our goal is to pair a short task battery with measurable gaze tracking ,behavioral and speech markers.
+ADVEYES is a research project exploring a more accessible way to capture **objective attention signals** using common hardware (laptop webcam + mic), especially for people with unstable medical insurance or limited financial resources.
+Traditional ADHD evaluation often relies heavily on self-reporting and long clinical assessments; our goal is to pair a short task battery with measurable **gaze**, **behavioral**, and **speech** markers.

+**Research goal:** Evaluate whether gaze/head movement + speech-based metrics collected during short tasks can help **distinguish clinically diagnosed ADHD participants from controls** in a controlled lab setting.

+**What we built:** A web-based 4-task battery + a data pipeline for webcam eye tracking (Card CPT) and audio feature extraction (Stroop, Free Speech, Math).

 ## Experiment Process / Setup
 We created a simple scheduling pipeline to run the expirement with participants in our lab: